lcenac/StreamFree/README.md

 of bootstrap :)

 another edit
-I also didn't know how to properly push to GitHub so I'm currently working on adding everything in.
+I also didn't know how to properly push to GitHub so I'm currently working on adding everything in after I get the website up to date.